 Weary Traveler has finally been reissued, after 49 years, on Fresh Sounds [Sp] FSR-CD 834, a 2-CD set titled The King Fleming Trio.
 Whether master tapes were used as source material is not known, but the Weary Traveler tracks sound good as transferred.

 In July, King Fleming's trio was at the Bowery, 1504 North Wells, on a bill with singer Holle Maxwell (Chicago Defender, July 15, 1965, p.
 18).
-On September 13, 1965, King Fleming's trio opened at Troia's Steak House in Madison, Wisconsin (Wisconsin State Journal, September 10, 1965, Section 2, p.
-9); all of the other advertised musical entertainment was from rock and roll or polka bands.
+On July 28, they opened at Chez Paree.
+On September 13, 1965, King Fleming's trio appeared at Troia's Steak House in Madison, Wisconsin (Wisconsin State Journal, September 10, 1965, Section 2, p.
+9); the rest of the advertised musical entertainment was provided by rock and roll or polka bands.
 On the strength of his record deal, King Fleming ("'The Weary Traveler,' soon to be released") was among the showbiz figures tapped to appear at the Schenley Affiliated Brands Diamond Jubilee Holiday packaging preview, in the Defender building on November 18, 1965 ("Stars to Shine at Schenley Preview," Chicago Defender, November 18, 1965, p.
 4).
 In September 1966, King Fleming was working five nights a week at the Maître d' Restaurant in Elk Grove Village (Chicago Daily Herald, September 1, 1966).
+He was at the Maître d' for most of the next year, although after a while he had to cut his trio back to a duo.

-In the late 1960s, recording activity in Chicago moved sharply downward; Vee-Jay folded in 1966 and the Chess labels did not long survive the death of Leonard Chess in 1969.
+In the late 1960s, recording activity in Chicago moved sharply downward; Vee-Jay folded in 1966 and the Chess labels went downhill after the sale of the company to GRT and the death of Leonard Chess in 1969.
 Display ads for King Fleming's appearances became sporadic, and he would not make another record for 25 years.
 But he continued to lead a trio, as well as an octet and even a big band on occasions, and the trio kept working steadily.

 In November 1973, the King Fleming trio was working the cocktail lounge at Fiddlers Supper Club in Mount Prospect, Illinois.
 On at least one occasion they accompanied a dance competition that ran several nights ("Look, they're dancin'," Chicago Daily Herald, November 16, 1973, Section 4, p.
 1).